2022 Colorado Springs nightclub shooting: Responses and reactions

 The shooting was condemned by politicians in the immediate aftermath.
-The then-United States President Joe Biden said, "While no motive in this attack is yet clear, we know that the LGBTI+ community has been subjected to horrific hate violence in recent years."
+The then-United States President Joe Biden said, "While no motive in this attack is yet clear, we know that the LGBTQ+ community has been subjected to horrific hate violence in recent years."

 Transportation Secretary Pete Buttigieg said that anti-LGBTQ political discourse is partially to blame for the shooting.

 The El Paso County government said "We are deeply saddened by the senseless shooting that occurred early this morning in Colorado Springs at Club Q" and they sent their condolences and support to the victims and families.

 Colorado's red flag law and its application were scrutinized by advocates of gun violence prevention, politicians, and many other people.

 Colorado Governor Jared Polis, who is also Colorado and the nation's first openly gay governor, said "We are eternally grateful for the brave individuals who blocked the [shooter] likely saving lives in the process" and called for an examination of the application of Colorado's red flag law by Colorado's sheriffs.

 Colorado Springs Mayor John Suthers said law enforcement should've taken advantage of the law under appropriate circumstances, while cautioning against jumping to conclusions about the application of the law to the shooting.

 Colorado state Representative Tom Sullivan, whose son (Alex Sullivan), was killed in the 2012 Aurora theater shooting and sponsor of the state's red flag law said the prior incident should have alerted the community.

 Jeffrey Swanson, a professor at Duke University School of Medicine who studies red flag laws, said Colorado's law could have been invoked.

 LGBTQ groups have widely memorialized the victims, and linked the mass shooting to recent rhetoric.

 Club Q said on social media that it was "devastated by the senseless attack on our community" and that it offered condolences to the victims and their families.

 The co-owners of Club Q attributed the shooting to a different kind of anti-LGBTQ hatred, inflamed by some Republican politicians and right-wing influencers and rooted in the demonization of drag queens as "groomers".